dumpster-finder/dumpster-finder/backend/api/README.md

 Depending on where you run the app, you may need to change the `PHOTO_URL` variable to match the IP the app makes contact with.

-Run `npm start` to start the API server.
+Run `npm install` to install dependencies, then run `npm start` to start the API server.
 **Make sure that your database is running**, otherwise the API server will crash after 10 unsuccessful connection attempts.